 *Featuring background vocals from Calamar’s daughter and friends!

 Amanda Krieg Thomas is a music supervisor in Los Angeles with experience in scripted, unscripted, cable and network television, studio films, indie films, documentaries and web series.
-She is proud to be a part of Format Entertainment

 She also enjoys craft beer, entertaining friends, good coffee, living on the border of Silverlake and Echo Park, but being a Connecticut girl at heart, adventures large and small with her husband and two cats, roadtrips, spin, yoga, and brunch.